 Create Accessible PDFs with Acrobat

 In the second webinar, the discussion turned to documents, in Creating Accessible PDFs with Acrobat.
 Adobe Acrobat Pro, which is available to all Northwestern faculty and students through NUIT, has a number of tools that can help authors to make their PDF documents more screen-reader friendly.
-Screen readers help visually impaired users by reading text on the screen aloud; however, screen readers are software and, unlike a human reader, they are limited by their programming and by the code in the document.
+Screen readers help blind or low-vision users by reading text on the screen aloud; however, screen readers are software and, unlike a human reader, they are limited by their programming and by the code in the document.
 For example, it’s a fairly common practice to create a line in a document by typing a series of hyphens across the page.
 Visually, this is easily understood as a line.
 To a screen reader, however, each hyphen is a piece of punctuation that must be read out: dash dash dash dash dash dash… This can be avoided by simply inserting a line rule when creating the document, rather than typing out a row of hyphens.
 There are a number of changes like this—some at the text level, some in the background code—that make documents accessible for all users.

 Caption Your Videos